Merchant accounts for startups. They are one of the many trials of starting a new company or launching an online offer.

 3. Make the Know Your Customer (KYC) Process Smoother

 KYC for financial institutions is a critical element of the application process.
 To make it move smoother, you should:

 - Have all the necessary documents at hand for their Customer Identification Program (CIP).
 This includes name, date of birth, address, and ID number.

-- Ensure you have all the company records ready for review if you have registered a company.
-Business bank statements, incorporation documents, articles/memorandum of association, EIN letter are all essential.
+- Ensure you have all the records ready for review if you have registered a company.
+Business bank statements, incorporation documents, articles/memorandum of association, employer identification number (EIN) letter are all essential.